rushikeshrode/DSA-using-Java/README.md

 Auther : Rushikesh Rode

-This is Data Structure implementations of course Master in Computer Application (MCA).
+This is Data Structure implementations using Java course of Master in Computer Application (MCA).

 Note : These are self written code and does not belong to any publication.
 Implementations can differ from person to person.
 You can have your own implementation of Linked List, Stacks & Queues.